fastmcp-me/databricks-mcp-server/README.md

 ### Execute SQL

-Executes SQL statements on a Databricks warehouse and returns the results.
+Executes SQL statements on a Databricks SQL warehouse and returns the results.

 **Tool name:** `execute_sql`